MachineDragon/Terraform_Learning/README.md

 create user

-SAVE THE CREDENTIALS AND DO NOT SHARE download .cs√
+SAVE THE CREDENTIALS AND DO NOT SHARE download .csv

 close

 Confic File
 ----------------------------
+Open the .csv file

 <img width="359" alt="image" src="https://user-images.githubusercontent.com/58194115/182642822-e35b573f-2d93-495a-8fb5-03a6289dcc61.png">

+File

+Save as(do not save over your current .csv file)